UNICEF chief to step down after nearly four years in job

-UNITED NATIONS, July 13 (Reuters) - The head of the U.N. children's agency, UNICEF Executive Director Henrietta Fore, plans to step down to deal with a family health issue, a U.N. spokesperson said on Tuesday.
+UNITED NATIONS (Reuters) - The head of the U.N. children’s agency, UNICEF Executive Director Henrietta Fore, plans to step down to deal with a family health issue, a U.N. spokesperson said on Tuesday.

 Fore, a former head of the U.S. Agency for International Development (USAID) who was appointed to run UNICEF by U.N.
 Secretary-General Antonio Guterres in 2018, will stay in the job until a replacement is found.